Change Your Image

 The dramatic tension in the movie develops as Tyler pushes further West on his bike, while the woman he is about to marry pleads for him to come home.
 This sets up a conflict between the unknown and a kind of certainty or finality, and the movie risks becoming one more cliché denouncement of middle class life.
 I felt it did admirably well in not falling into that trap.
 The tension continues to the very end with his wandering motorbike ride not really providing any ready answers.

 What makes the movie different from others of this ilk, and uniquely Canadian at that, is the importance of the Canadian landscape and how we seek to find meaning in our lives through our relationship with it.
 In fact, many Canadians go to extraordinary lengths to connect with what's around them.
-In the case of this movie that doesn't mean white water canoeing in Pukaskwa.
-And yet the ethos of this movie is similar to that other Canadian classic, Water Walker, which is devoted to that very subject.
-That movie was by and about Canadian legend, Bill Mason, who lived what some believe is the Canadian dream.
-Mason died, not very old, of cancer.
-In this movie, the Canadian landscape is represented through the world's biggest hockey stick, the coulees around Medicine Hat, Alberta and the hiking trails near Banff.
-The key word is 'randomness', but at the same time this movie displays something closer to the landscape most Canadians actually know: not quite wilderness but still untamed and certainly unruly.
+The ethos of this movie is similar to another Canadian classic, Water Walker, which is devoted to whitewater canoeing in the Pukaskwa.
+That movie was by and about Canadian legend, Bill Mason, who lived what some would call the Canadian dream.
+Mason also died, not very old, of cancer.
+'One Week' presents a more reachable Canadian landscape represented by scenes like: the world's biggest hockey stick, the coulees around Medicine Hat, Alberta and the hiking trails near Banff.
+The journey seems a bit random, but at the same time this movie displays something closer to the landscape that most Canadians actually know: not quite wilderness but still untamed and certainly unruly.

-I've seen Water Walker at least ten times, and I'll probably see this one as many over the years.
+I've seen Water Walker at least half a dozen times, and I'll probably see this one as many over the years.
 It sounds like a cliché, but at this point I have to say, "instant classic".
 The theater was sold out tonight in Waterloo, Ontario.
 I think this movie touched the audience very deeply.